Frequently Asked Questions

 As much as possible, you do.
 There are many ways to do this:

-- Or, come to one of our nurseries after their 5th week to see the puppies in person, and choose at that time.
+- Or, come to one of our nurseries on or after their 6th week to see the puppies in-person (when we return to in-person visits), and choose at that time.
 This opportunity is reserved for those who have already put down a deposit on a puppy.
+NOTE: If you choose this option, you will be choosing from puppies still available at this time, and some or most puppies from the litter may already be reserved.

 Can we come to see the puppies?

-For the health and well-being of the pups, we do not allow visitors before 5 weeks of age.
-You can come to one of our nurseries after their 5th week to see the puppies in person, and choose at that time.
+For the health and well-being of the pups, we do not allow visitors before 6 weeks of age.
+You can come to one of our nurseries on or after their 6th week to see the puppies in person (when we return to in-person visits), and choose at that time.
 This opportunity is reserved for those who have already put down a deposit on a puppy.

 How will I get my puppy if I am long distance?